HOMEBLOGINQUIRYSEARCH

 • Aggressive CLL: This type of CLL cancer moves quickly and responds well to chemotherapy.

-• Stage II: The tumor is located in one or more areas but is still tiny.
+• Stage II: The cancer is located in one or more areas but is still tiny.

-• Stage III: The cancer is medium-sized in one or more areas.
+• Stage III: The cancer has grown to a medium size in one or more areas.

 • Stage IV: Cancer has spread to other parts of the body.